paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-096-sovereignty-integrity-democracy-and-economic-stability-of-ukraine.md

 (2) a certification that the Government of the Russian Federation is taking steps to implement the Minsk Agreement to address the ongoing conflict in eastern Ukraine, signed in Minsk, Belarus, on February 11, 2015, by the leaders of Ukraine, Russia, France, and Germany, the Minsk Protocol, which was agreed to on September 5, 2014, and any successor agreements that are agreed to by the Government of Ukraine.

-**(e) 2 Regulatory authority** The President shall issue such regulations, licenses, and orders as are necessary to carry out this section.
+**(e) 3 Regulatory authority** The President shall issue such regulations, licenses, and orders as are necessary to carry out this section.

 ### Statutory Notes

 #### References in Text
 The International Emergency Economic Powers Act, referred to in subsec. (b)(1)(A), (3)(B), is title II of Pub.
 L. 95–223, Dec.
 28, 1977, 91 Stat.
 1626, which is classified generally to chapter 35 (§ 1701 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1701 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim) and Tables.

+[Section 4618 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4618&num=0&edition=prelim), referred to in subsec. (b)(3)(B), was repealed by Pub.
+L. 115–232, div.
+A, title XVII, § 1766(a), Aug.
+13, 2018, 132 Stat.
+2232.

 #### Codification
 Sections 227 and 230(b) of Pub.
 L. 115–44, which directed the amendment of section 9 of the “Sovereignty, Integrity, Democracy, and Economic Stability of Ukraine Act of 2014”, were executed to this section, which is section 9 of the Support for the Sovereignty, Integrity, Democracy, and Economic Stability of Ukraine Act of 2014, to reflect the probable intent of Congress.
 See 2017 Amendment notes below.